lizhewen/PSU_Course/VideoChangeDetection/README.md

 ###### Contact: eric@zhewenli.com

+## Update (Feb 15, 2020)

+In previous version, images were not converted to floating point after input as `uint8`.
+As a result, subtraction of `uint8` images is clipping values that should be negative to zero.
+Depending on the order of subtraction, objects either darker or brighter than the background will not be detected.

+To fix this, `im2double` is now used after calling `imread` function to read in images.

 ## Introduction

 This project was originally written as Project 3 for [CMPEN-454](http://www.cse.psu.edu/~rtc12/CSE486/) of Fall 2019 at Penn State University, taught by [Associate Professor Robert Collins](http://www.cse.psu.edu/~rtc12/).